This statement was produced on 24th May 2018 and updated on 22nd November 2021.

 - processed in an appropriate manner to maintain security

-What has Maestrano done to prepare for GDPR?
+What has Cordel done to prepare for GDPR?

 We are constantly improving the technical and organisational security measures we have in place to protect your data and ensure we are fully compliant with GDPR.
-The work we are doing will also assist with your own compliance obligations regarding any customer data held within Maestrano or platforms delivered by Maestrano.
+The work we are doing will also assist with your own compliance obligations regarding any customer data held within Cordel or platforms delivered by Cordel.

-Under the terms of GDPR, Maestrano will only collect, store and process personal data required to perform the Services provided by Maestrano (e.g. contact details, IP addresses).
+Under the terms of GDPR, Cordel will only collect, store and process personal data required to perform the services provided by Cordel (e.g. contact details, IP addresses).
 We will not collect, store or process data that is labeled as sensitive under GDPR including but not limited to data that reveals racial or ethnic origins, political opinions, religious or philosophical beliefs, trade union memberships, genetic data, data concerning health or sexual orientation.

 - Contact information collected and used for cold outreach (email & phone)